-A new note from Goldman Sachs says that all four large European cap reinsurers have underperformed the market so far in 2022.
+A new note from Goldman Sachs says that all four large European cap reinsurers have underperformed the market.

 That this was because of higher inflation, higher weather losses, potential Russia/Ukraine losses, and COVID losses.

 Inflation, whilst remaining a concern, is largely under control, companies already took action in Q4 2021 and pricing assumptions reflect a more cautious view on inflation; and the range of outcomes from Ukraine/Russia losses appears to be narrowing (albeit still highly uncertain).

 Goldman Sachs also drew attention to Munich Re and Hannover Re, which have re-rated in the past month, as well as what the firm said was outperforming the sector average over the same time period.

 Hannover Re and Munich Re are well positioned and have the capital and capacity to take advantage of the hard market in property cat reinsurance.